gary-archer/oauth.websample.final/README.md

 ./deploy.sh
 ```

-The browser is invoked at https://web.authsamples-dev.com/spa, then sign in with the test account.\
+When the browser is invoked at https://web.authsamples-dev.com/spa, sign in with the test account.\
 You can then test all lifecycle operations, including expiry events, multi-tab browsing and multi-tab logout.

 ## Further Information